How Much Does Parylene Coating Cost? – All Things Considered

 At HZO, we have crafted processes and procedures to lower the costs of the Parylene coating processes.
 No matter whom you work with, however, three factors are pertinent to the price.

-Common varieties, such as C and N, tend to be less expensive in raw coating material known as Parylene dimer.
+Common varieties, such as Parylene C and Parylene N, are less expensive in raw coating material known as Parylene dimer.
 “Specialty types” such as Parylene-AF4 will cost more but will also enable better performance in terms of UV resistance, heat resistance, and more.
 A consultation with a Parylene conformal coating services provider, such as HZO, will help you to determine which type of Parylene is most suitable for your project.

-Masking can be more complex with Parylene coatings, which can result in increased labor.
+Masking can be more complex with Parylene coatings, resulting in increased labor.
 However, altering the design of your product can make it easier to coat and mask, reducing associated costs.
-HZO has industry-leading automated and semi-automated masking and demasking equipment, should you choose to work with us, simplifying the process and reducing expenses.
+HZO has industry-leading automated and semi-automated masking and demasking equipment, simplifying the process and reducing expenses should you choose to work with us.

 Quantity and Size of Objects that Require Coating

-Aside from considering upfront costs, to accurately assess Parylene’s coating expense, you must think about the coating’s value in terms of performance to preserve product function over time.
+Aside from considering upfront costs, to accurately assess Parylene’s coating expense, you must consider the coating’s value in terms of performance to preserve product function over time.
 In other words, the total cost of ownership is a critical consideration – upfront coating expense cannot fully measure value over a product’s life cycle.
-Parylene’s superior conformality and protection capabilities dramatically reduce field failures and the warranty costs and downtimes that result.
-When you take the long-term view, the productivity and warranty savings that Parylene provides throughout time can make it the most economical coating option.
+Parylene’s superior conformality and protection capabilities dramatically reduce field failures, warranty costs, and downtimes.
+When you take the long-term view, the productivity and warranty savings that Parylene provides over time can make it the most economical coating option.
 There are other savings to consider when evaluating the price of conformal coatings, such as manufacturing costs.
 Conventional coatings entail cure cycles, VOC emissions, toxic byproducts, flammability, waste disposal, and health concerns.
-As an environmentally friendly process, Parylene does not raise these safety and sustainability concerns.
-Finally, investing in Parylene, with its exceptional dielectric strength, chemical and moisture resistance, and stress-free encapsulation, can yield a substantial reduction in the TCO to ruggedize components when compared to other options.
+Parylene does not raise these safety and sustainability concerns as an environmentally friendly process.
+Finally, investing in Parylene, with its exceptional dielectric strength, chemical and moisture resistance, and stress-free encapsulation, can yield a substantial reduction in the TCO to ruggedize components compared to other options.
 If you must customize an enclosure, mechanical seals can cost more if you need 20-30 per device.

 Download HZO’s Parylene datasheet